How do I make a complaint about the way that my PPI was sold?

 would have been bought instead.

-Our offer, in line with the guidelines set out by the Financial Services Authority, would therefore represent the difference between what was actually paid for the single premium PPI policy, inclusive of interest and what would have been paid for a regular premium PPI policy.
+Our offer, in line with the guidelines set out by the Financial Conduct Authority, would therefore represent the difference between what was actually paid for the single premium PPI policy, inclusive of interest and what would have been paid for a regular premium PPI policy.
 Additional interest at 8% would also be added to the refund.

 If you would like the details on the final decision letter explained to you, please call us on 0845 602 5301.